-Network Supporter #1
+Network Supporter # !1

-understand that my support might includiscussing pros and choice.
-I know that consent to act as y job as supporter is to honor and exprede giving him/her information in a way do cons of decisions; and helping him/her in may NOT make decisions for him/her the best of my ability, honestly, and in ess his/her wishes.
-My he/she can understand er communicate his/her er.
+support might include discussing pros and choice.
+I know that I consent to act as ob as supporter is to honor and exprese giving him/her information in a way cons of decisions; and helping him/helmay NOT make decisions for him/helme best of my ability, honestly, and in he/she can understand; her communicate his/her er.
 I agree to support

 Signature Date

-Network Supporter #2
+Network Supporter # 2

-understand that my support might includiscussing pros and choice.
-I know that consent to act as y job as supporter is to honor and exprede giving him/her information in a way do cons of decisions; and helping him/her I may NOT make decisions for him/her the best of my ability, honestly, and in ess his/her wishes.
-My he/she can understand; er communicate his/her er.
+understand that my j support might include discussing pros and choice.
+I know that I consent to act as ob as supporter is to honor and exprese giving him/her information in a way cons of decisions; and helping him/helmay NOT make decisions for him/helme best of my ability, honestly, and in ess his/her wishes.
+My he/she can understand; her communicate his/her er.
 I agree to support

 Signature Date

-Network Supporter #3
+Network Supporter # '3

-support might includiscussing pros and choice.
-I know that consent to act as y job as supporter is to honor and expressed giving him/her information in a way at cons of decisions; and helping him/her it I may NOT make decisions for him/her the best of my ability, honestly, and in ess his/her wishes.
+understand that my j support might include discussing pros and choice.
+I know that I consent to act as cob as supporter is to honor and exprese giving him/her information in a way cons of decisions; and helping him/helmay NOT make decisions for him/helme best of my ability, honestly, and in ess his/her wishes.
 My he/she can understand; er communicate his/her er.
 I agree to support

 Signature Date